RradLaw/JLEX/README.md

 Shows the commands available, with a short description.
 If called by an admin, shows the command names for admin only commands as well.

 ## TODO
-* Show un-RSVP'd users in team
+* Fix bug where team numbers do not show after 50 messages in channel.
 * Fix custom emojis in reaction